aws-solutions-library-samples/guidance-for-cell-based-architecture-for-amazon-eks/README.md

 ## Security

 When you build systems on AWS infrastructure, security responsibilities are shared between you and AWS.
-This [**shared responsibility model**](https://aws.amazon.com/compliance/shared-responsibility-model/) reduces your operational burden because AWS operates, manages, and controls the components including the host operating system, the virtualization layer, and the physical security of the facilities in which the services operate.
+This [**shared responsibility model**](https://aws.amazon.com/compliance/shared-responsibility-model/) reduces your operational burden because AWS operates, manages, and controls the components including the control plane host operating system, the virtualization layer, and the physical security of the facilities in which the services operate.
 For more information about AWS security, visit [**AWS Cloud Security**](http://aws.amazon.com/security/).

 The EKS Cell-Based Architecture implements multiple layers of security to protect your applications and infrastructure.
 Here are the key security components and considerations: